chen42/presentations/antiviral_dental.md

 * <a href="#/flu">Influenza Virus </a>
 	* Uncoating inhibitors <span id="drug"> [Amantadine, Rimantadine](#/fluuncoating)</span>
 	* Viral release inhibitors <span id="drug"> [Zanamivir, Oseltamivir](#/flurelease)</span>

 ---

 ### Objectives

-1. Understand the drug interactions involved in multidrug antiretroviral therapy and the effect of these antiviral agents on other concurrent drug therapies.
+1. For each virus, understand the major classes of available antiviral agents.
-2. Describe the common and unique adverse effects of the distinct classes of antiviral agents
+2. Describe the mechanisms of action for HSV, CMV, and HBV antiviral agents and mechanisms of viral resistance to these agents.
-4. Describe the mechanisms of action for HSV, CMV, and HBV antiviral agents and mechanisms of viral resistance to these agents.
+3. Describe the common and unique adverse effects of the distinct classes of antiviral agents
-5. Identify the significant characteristics of the anti-influenza drugs acting at viral uncoating and release
+4. Identify the significant characteristics of the anti-influenza drugs acting at viral uncoating and release

 ---